More Than Words

 "More Than Words" is a song by American rock band Extreme.
-It is an acoustic rock ballad featuring guitar work by Nuno Bettencourt and the vocals of Gary Cherone (with harmony vocals from Bettencourt).
+It is an acoustic rock ballad, featuring guitar work by Nuno Bettencourt and the vocals of Gary Cherone (with harmony vocals from Bettencourt).
 They both wrote the song, which was produced by Michael Wagener and represented a departure from the band's usual funk metal style.

 "More Than Words" was released as the third single from Extreme's second album, Pornograffitti (1990), on March 12, 1991, by A&M Records.
 In the United States, it topped the Billboard Hot 100 chart and was certified gold by the Recording Industry Association of America (RIAA).
-It additionally topped the charts of Belgium, Canada, the Netherlands, and New Zealand, and it entered the top 10 in 10 other countries.
+It additionally topped the charts of Belgium, Canada, Israel, the Netherlands, and New Zealand, and it entered the top 10 in 10 other countries.
 The music video for the song was directed by Jonathan Dayton and Valerie Faris.

 Content

 The song is an acoustic ballad in which the singer wants his lover to do more than simply saying "I love you" to demonstrate her love for him.
 Bettencourt described it as a warning that the phrase was becoming meaningless: "People use it so easily and so lightly that they think you can say that and fix everything, or you can say that and everything's OK.
 Sometimes you have to do more and you have to show it—there's other ways to say 'I love you'".